smith478/utilities/svelte/README.md

 - Refactor the application - especially the audio recorder component
 - X Add dark mode
 - Update the UI to have findings/recommendations
+- Try to use OpenHands with Devstral to make the updates above